Lobesitdoll/mdncomp/README.md

 edge  17  -           nightly
 ```

-And if release notes are available they are listed as linkes:
+And if release notes are available they are listed as links (use --no-notes, -N to ignore these):

 ```text
 mdncomp -b nodejs